sigven/pcgr/docs/output.rst

 The PCGR workflow accepts two types of input files:

--  A single-sample VCF file with somatic variants (SNVs/InDels)
+-  An unannotated, single-sample VCF file with called somatic variants (SNVs/InDels)
 -  A copy number segment file

 PCGR can be run with either or both of the two input files present.